pgbackrest/pgbackrest/CODING.md

 **String Constants**

-String constants can be declared using the `STRING_STATIC()` macro for local strings and `STRING_EXTERN()` for strings that will be extern'd for use in other modules.
+String constants can be declared using the `STRING_STATIC()` macro for local strings and `STRING_EXTERN()` for strings that will be externed for use in other modules.

-Extern'd strings should be declared in the header file as:
+Externed strings should be declared in the header file as:
 ```c
 #define SAMPLE_VALUE                                                "STRING"
     STRING_DECLARE(SAMPLE_VALUE_STR);